 Kalsi Engineering has been performing rotary seal testing since 1979, to better meet the needs of our customers.
+In the past, much of the RCD-related testing was performed with small diameter seals.
 Our newest test fixture is sized for testing 10.50” ID seals used to retain high pressure in rotary control devices (RCDs).
 The fixture tests a pair of rotary seals at a time, at pressures up to 3,500 psi.
 The lubricant pressure is supplied between the pair of seals, so that each seal simulates the high pressure rotary seal location of an RCD.
 For ease of assembly, the fixture is based on our stacked housing design, which is shown in handbook chapters D17, E2, E4, E5, and E6.
 The fixture is easily adaptable to testing high pressure hydraulic swivel seals by swapping out inexpensive seal carriers.

 This fixture began its inaugural run on May 23, 2016.
 Our test engineer and technicians assembled and instrumented the fixture so well that what we thought would merely be an instrument debug run turned out to be a useful test run!